awsdocs/aws-parallelcluster-user-guide/doc_source/building-custom-ami-v3.md

 This method consists on modifying an official AWS ParallelCluster AMI by adding customization on top of it\.
 The base AWS ParallelCluster AMIs are updated with new releases\.
 These AMIs have all of the components required for AWS ParallelCluster to function when it's installed and configured\.
 You can start with one of these as your base\.

 Key points:
-+ This method is faster than the `build\-image` command, however, it is a manual process and not automatically repeatable\.
++ This method is faster than the [`build-image`](pcluster.build-image-v3.md) command, however, it is a manual process and not automatically repeatable\.
 + With this method you don't have access to the log retrieval and image lifecycle management commands available through the CLI\.

 Steps:

 1. Find the AMI that corresponds to the specific region that you use\.
-To find it you can use the `pcluster list\-official\-images` command with the `--region` parameter to select the specific region and `--os` and `--architecture` parameters to filter for the desired AMI with the OS and architecture that you want to use\.
+To find it you can use the [`pcluster list-official-images`](pcluster.list-official-images-v3.md) command with the `--region` parameter to select the specific region and `--os` and `--architecture` parameters to filter for the desired AMI with the OS and architecture that you want to use\.
 From the output you can retrieve the EC2 Image ID\.

 1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.